Chargeback ReversalHow to Get Your Money Back in 8 Simple Steps

 Still not convinced?
 Let’s try a little experiment.

-Use the calculator below to key in your average monthly chargebacks, as well as your average transaction amount.
-See how much you’re currently losing in terms of sales revenue, merchandise, fees, and added overhead.
+We created a handy ROI calculator, which you can fiddle around with below.
+This nifty little tool lets you key in your average monthly chargebacks, as well as your average transaction amount.
+Take a look, and see how much you’re currently losing in terms of sales revenue, merchandise, fees, and added overhead.

 What are Chargebacks REALLY Costing You?